josephcappadona/sphero-project/README.md

 3. Verify that Python was installed to the correct location by typing the following command into Terminal: `ls /usr/local/bin/python3.7`.
 If it prints out `/usr/local/bin/python3.7`, you are good.

-4. If you do not have Homebrew installed, install it from https://brew.sh.
-(You can check if it is installed by typing `which brew` in Terminal--if it is installed, it will print something like `/usr/local/bin/brew`.)

-5. Clone this repo in whatever directory you would like:
+4. Clone this repo in whatever directory you would like:

     ```bash
     cd ~/Documents  # replace "Documents" with your desired directory
     git clone https://github.com/josephcappadona/sphero-project.git
     ```

-6. Navigate into the repository and create a Python virtual environment:
+5. Navigate into the repository and create a Python virtual environment:

     ```bash
     cd sphero-project